Housing in multiple occupation

 Failure to provide all the information may result in your application being rejected and leave you open to enforcement action.

-To apply for an HMO licence, please complete one of the appropriate forms for your geographical area:
+To apply for an HMO licence, please complete the below form:

 The correct fee must be paid before your application is valid.